-This library was founded in 1919, when the Faculty of Economics was formed, by being separated from the College of Law.
+This library was founded in 1919, when the Faculty of Economics was formed, by being separated from the Faculty of Law.
 The collection, which belonged to the College of Law’s Economic Statistics Seminar and the Commercial Materials Library, became the core of the current collection.
-Since then, the library has continually amassed books and materials on economics from around the world, despite numerous challenges during its history such as the Great Kanto Earthquake of 1923, censorship inhibiting acquisitions, and the evacuation of books to protect them from wartime bombings.
-Our collection includes rare books mainly consisting of collections previously owned by famous economists, such as Adam Smith, and their manuscripts.
-We also hold the precious private collections of the professor emeritus of this faculty – for example, Arisawa Hiromi and Wakimura Yoshitaro, and old collections of economic research institutes such as historical documents taken over by the Mitsubishi Economic Research Institute.
-This library has always been systematically acquiring articles of incorporation, annual reports of Japanese enterprises and publications from government agencies from even before the World War II.
-In recent years, we have assertively collected, stored and conserved primary resources owned by corporations, organizations and private citizens – for example, the Records of Yamaichi Securities and the Records of Yokohama Specie Bank.
-These are regarded as one of the largest corporate archives in the world.
-Further, as the unique collection, the library also holds a historical coins and bills‘ collection that is considered second only to that of the Bank of Japan.
+The collection of books on economics at the University of Tokyo started around 1878 when courses on economics were first offered.
+Thus the Library of Economics is the culmination of 140 years of unrelenting efforts.
+Through its history, this library has continually amassed books and materials despite numerous sufferings and tribulations, such as the Great Kanto Earthquake of 1923, censorship which inhibited acquisitions, and the evacuation of books to protect them from wartime bombings.
+Our collection includes rare books mainly consisting of collections and manuscripts previously owned by famous economists such as Adam Smith.
+We also hold valuable private collections of the professor emeritus of this faculty – such as Arisawa Hiromi and Wakimura Yoshitaro, as well as former collections of economic research institutes such as historical documents taken over by the Mitsubishi Economic Research Institute.
+Moreover, since pre-World War II, this library has always been systematically acquiring articles of incorporation, annual reports of Japanese enterprises and publications from government agencies.
+In recent years, we have assertively collected, stored and conserved primary resources owned by corporations, organizations and private citizens – for example, the Records of Yamaichi Securities and the Records of Yokohama Specie Bank; ours is regarded as one of the largest corporate archives in the world.
+Further, as a point of unique interest, the library also holds a historical coins and bills collection that is considered second only to that of the Bank of Japan.